li-xisheng/rebyte-docs/README1.md

-# Welcome to Rebyte
+# Welcome to ReByte

 <figure><img src=".gitbook/assets/1.png" alt=""><figcaption></figcaption></figure>

 ## What is ReByte?

-Rebyte is your team assistant that helps you to create your own AI-powered applications without needing too much coding skills.
+ReByte is your team assistant that helps you to create your own AI-powered applications without needing too much coding skills.
 On ReByte, you can create various types of applications and publish them for your own personal use, or for the team to use.

 ReByte is a platform that allows everyone to quickly develop their AI-powered applications without needing too much coding skill.
 On ReByte, anyone with or without programming experiences, can create various types of applications and publish them for their own personal use, or for the team to use.